Garda Commissioner

 The Garda Commissioner (Coimisinéir na nGardaí) – officially known as the Commissioner of An Garda Síochána (Coimisinéir an Gharda Síochána) – is the head of the Garda Síochána, the national police force of Ireland.
 The Garda Commissioner is appointed by the Government of Ireland (Cabinet), on the recommendation of the Minister for Justice, Home Affairs and Migration.
 The Commissioner reports to the Minister for Justice, in charge of the Department of Justice, Home Affairs and Migration, of which the Garda Síochána is a state agency.
 The Garda Commissioner sits on the Irish Government's National Security Committee (NSC), and is responsible for Ireland's domestic state security apparatus.

-The current Garda Commissioner is Justin Kelly, as from 1 September 2025.
+The current Garda Commissioner is Justin Kelly, as of 1 September 2025.

 History

 The Garda Síochána will succeed not by force of arms or numbers, but on their moral authority as servants of the people.